noaa-ocs-hydrography/noaabathymetry/README.md

 ## Other Data Sources

 In addition to BlueTopo, Modeling, and various S-102 versioned data is also available.
 You can work with these using the `data_source` argument (e.g. `data_source='modeling'`).
+When not specified, `data_source` defaults to BlueTopo.

 The primary difference between BlueTopo and Modeling data is the vertical datum.
 Modeling data is on a low water datum.